Uerdi Mara

-Uerdi Mara (born 30 January 1999) is an Albanian professional footballer who plays as a midfielder for Beroe on loan from Turkish club Ankara Keçiörengücü.
+Uerdi Mara (born 30 January 1999) is an Albanian professional footballer who plays as a midfielder for Georgian Erovnuli Liga club Dinamo Batumi.

 Club career

-Early career

-Mara started his youth career at KF Skënderbeu Korçë in September 2011.
+Mara started his youth career at Skënderbeu Korçë in September 2011.
 During the 2015–16 season he debuted with the under-17 side, where he played 13 matches and scored also 10 goals.
 During the season he played a match for the under-19 side before he gained entry also with the first team.

-He made it his first professional debut on 12 October 2015 in the 2015–16 Albanian Cup match against Vllaznia Shkodër coming on as a substitute in the 27th minute in place of Bujar Shabani where the match finished in the 1–1 draw.
+He made it his professional debut on 12 October 2015 in the 2015–16 Albanian Cup match against Vllaznia Shkodër coming on as a substitute in the 27th minute in place of Bujar Shabani where the match finished in the 1–1 draw.

 On 24 May 2016 Mara went to a trial with Primavera team of Italian Serie A side Udinese, where he participated in a friendly tournament Medunarodni Omladinski Turnir in Rijeka, Croatia.

-In January 2023, Mara joined First League club Beroe on loan until the end of the season.
+In January 2023, Mara joined Bulgarian First League club Beroe on loan until the end of the season.

+On 15 February 2024, Georgian Erovnuli Liga champions Dinamo Batumi announced the signing of Mara.

 International career

-Mara was called up for the first time at international level in the Albania national under-17 football team by coach Dzemal Mustedanagić for the two friendly match against Italy U-17 on 17 & 19 March 2015.
+Mara was called up for the first time at international level in the Albania national under-17 team by coach Dzemal Mustedanagić for the two friendly match against Italy U-17 on 17 and 19 March 2015.

-He was called up also for a friendly tournament in Austria against Mexico, Austria & Brazil on match-dates 25–27 April 2015.
+He was called up also for a friendly tournament in Austria against Mexico, Austria and Brazil on match-dates 25–27 April 2015.
 He made it his first international debut against Mexico on 25 April 2015 playing as a starter in the match finished in the 0–0 draw.
 He played also in the next day against Austria, coming on as a substitute in the 78th minute, where the match finished in the 2–0 loss.